-example for a European type trigger: a Hungarian importer expects to incur EUR 100 000 a year from now in expenses.
-Let us assume that the current spot exchange rate is 290 EUR/HUF and the one-year forward rate is 302 EUR/HUF.
-The company would like to achieve a level of protection that is more advantageous than the forward rate and it does not expect the EUR/HUF rate to depreciate above 310 on the exchange rate monitoring day.
-Because it is willing to accept the risk that the hedge can be terminated it enters into a boosted forward deal with 297 as a boosted forward rate and 310 as a knock-out trigger.
+example for a European type trigger: a Hungarian exporter expects to receive a year from now EUR 100 000 in revenues.
+Let us assume that the current spot exchange rate is 290 EUR/HUF, and the one-year forward rate is 302 EUR/HUF.
+The company would like to achieve a level of protection that is more advantageous than the forward rate, and it does not expect the EUR/HUF rate to appreciate below 276 on the expiry date.
+Because it is willing to run the risk that the hedge can be terminated, it enters into a boosted forward deal with 310 as a boosted forward rate and 276 as a European knock-out trigger level.

-parameters of the boosted forward with a European trigger notional amount EUR 100 000 currency pair EUR/HUF tenor 1 year expiry date (date of exchange rate monitoring) 2 business days before end of tenor exchange rate monitoring EUR/HUF spot rate at 12:00 p.m.
-(CET) on the expiry date settlement date end of tenor spot rate prevailing at pricing 290 EUR/HUF forward rate prevailing at pricing 302 EUR/HUF ATMF volatility 15% boosted forward rate 297 EUR/HUF trigger level (knock-out) 310 EUR/HUF knock-out level monitoring continuously, the EUR/HUF spot rate from the trade date until 12:00 p.m.
-(CET) on the expiry date transaction cost on the trade date zero possible scenarios on expiry depending on the spot market rates at 12:00 p.m. on the expiry date A) the exchange rate at 12:00 p.m.
-(CET) on the expiry date is below 310 A/1) exchange rate is between 297 and 310 EUR/HUF your company has a right to buy EUR 100 000 at a rate of 297 EUR/HUF A/2) exchange rate is below 297 EUR/HUF your company has an obligation to buy EUR 100 000 at a rate of 297 EUR/HUF B) the exchange rate at 12:00 p.m.
-(CET) on the expiry date is above 310 the hedge ceases to exist, in other words, it is as if no transaction was made at all best-case scenario (treasury transaction on a standalone basis) On expiry the EUR/HUF spot rate is above 297 but below 310.
-In this case your company buys EUR 100 000 at a rate of 297 EUR/HUF. worst-case scenario (treasury transaction on a standalone basis) On expiry the spot rate is under 297.
-In this case, your company has an obligation to buy EUR 100 000 at a rate of 297 EUR/HUF.
+parameters of the boosted forward notional amount EUR 100 000 currency pair EUR/HUF tenor 1 year expiry date (date of exchange rate monitoring) 2 business days before end of tenor exchange rate monitoring EUR/HUF spot rate at 12:00 p.m.
+(CET) on the expiry date settlement date end of tenor spot rate prevailing at pricing 290 EUR/HUF forward rate prevailing at pricing 302 EUR/HUF ATMF volatility 15% boosted forward rate 310 EUR/HUF trigger level (knock-out) 276 EUR/HUF knock-out level monitoring EUR/HUF spot rate at 12:00 p.m.
+(CET) on the expiry date transaction cost on the trade date zero possible scenarios on expiry depending on the spot market rates at 1 12:00 p.m. on the expiry date the exchange rate is below 276 EUR/HUF the hedge ceases to exist, in other words, it is as if no transaction was made at all exchange rate is between 276 and 310 EUR/HUF your company has a right to sell EUR 100 000 at a rate of 310 EUR/HUF exchange rate is above 310 EUR/HUF your company has an obligation to sell EUR 100 000 at a rate of 310 EUR/HUF best-case scenario (treasury transaction on a standalone basis) On the expiry date the EUR/HUF spot rate is below 310 but above 276 In this case your company sells EUR 100 000 at a rate of 310 EUR/HUF. worst-case scenario (treasury transaction on a standalone basis) On expiry the EUR/HUF rate is above 310.
+In this case, your company has an obligation to sell EUR 100 000 at a rate of 310 EUR/HUF.
 The resulting foreign exchange loss can be unlimited.